Surrey Docks Farm Response to Covid-19

 What is the Farm doing?

-Here’s an update on what’s been happening recently and our steps towards re-opening the Farm:
+Here’s an update on what’s been happening recently behind the closed gates:

 2. We have increased volunteer numbers on site per day, welcoming back volunteers who have been off since lockdown and taking on a few new volunteers from our waiting list.
 This will help us catch up on muck heap maintenance, reclaim overgrown paths and ensure the site is accessible again.
 We’ve also increased access slots for our plot holders to come in and tend their raised beds.

-7. We’re liaising with all our project partners to focus on the return of groups such as Southwark’s Youth Offending Service to run their carpentry workshops at the Farm.
+5. In August we also saw the return of our partner projects, such as Southwark’s Youth Offending Service who run carpentry workshops for young people at the Farm.

-8. We still have a deficit in our annual budget and continue to apply for emergency funding and are working on new income generation plans.
-We’ve applied for funding to improve our hand washing facilities around the site and to upgrade the toilets near the shop, to make them easier to deep clean and keep everyone safe.
+7. We still have a deficit in our annual budget and continue to apply for emergency funding and are working on new income generation plans.
+We’ve also applied for funding to improve our hand washing facilities around the site and to upgrade the toilets near the shop, to make them easier to deep clean and keep everyone safe on site.

 How can you help?